-Emotional abuse is real and very destructive.
-Emotional abuse is a pattern of defensive behavior used to gain and maintain power and control over a partner—wittingly or unwittingly.
-This form of abuse is a pattern of behavior including constant criticism, humiliation, and dismissiveness of another’s thoughts and feelings.
+Emotional abuse is not something that is often talked about, but it is real and very destructive.
+We define emotional abuse as a pattern of defensive behavior used to gain and maintain power and control over a partner.
+This pattern of behavior includes constant criticism, humiliation, and dismissiveness of another’s thoughts and feelings.
 These patterns of manipulation and intimidation lead to the loss of a person’s sense of identity, dignity, and self-worth, which further results in significant anxiety, depression, post-traumatic stress disorder (PTSD), and even suicidal feelings.

 Long-Term Emotional Abuse

-In subsequent blogs we’re going to discuss in much more detail the different aspects of emotional abuse and the impact on the victim.
-We’re going to explore why perpetrators of abuse often display a lack of empathy and how this lack of empathy and anger causes victims to feel unsafe and unheard.
-We’ll discuss how being told they are the problem leaves victims feeling confused, questioning their reality and identity.
+This is the first of a series of articles in which we will discuss in much more detail three aspects of emotional abuse and its impact on the victim.
+We’re going to explore why perpetrators of abuse often lack empathy and how this lack of empathy, along with overt and covert abusive behaviors, causes victims to feel unsafe and unheard.
+We’ll discuss how victims are slowly stripped of their identity and sense of value.

 - An assault on identity, worth, and value